Kitchenware Product Image Prompts: 10 Cookware Hero Templates

-Kitchenware product photography is about material truth — cast iron should read heavy and matte, copper should sparkle, steel should give a controlled specular line.
-Generic “product on table” prompts give you flat, plastic-looking renders.
-The 10 templates below specify material, light direction, and prop placement so each piece reads like a real catalog hero.
+Kitchenware product photography lives or dies on material truth: cast iron should read heavy and matte, copper should sparkle, polished steel should give one controlled specular line.
+Generic “product on a table” prompts return flat, plastic-looking renders.
+The 10 templates below pin down material, light direction, and prop placement so each piece reads like a real catalog hero instead of stock filler.

 What a high-quality prompt should contain